DanielsKraus/Optical-Flow/README.md

 # Optical-Flow
-Tracking of an object in an image frame by frame using Brightness Constancy Assumption
+Tracking of an object in an image frame by frame

 ## original point on the frame
   ```